Why Pakistan's Christian TV channels keep a low profile | DW | 28.01.2021

 The Muslim-majority country has over 10 Christian TV channels that offer mostly religious programs.
 Activists say the channel owners are careful not to offend Islamic fundamentalists for fear of a backlash.

 The most notable Christian TV channels in Pakistan are Isaac TV, Fazal TV, Jesus Christ Television (JCTV), King TV, Barkat TV, Praise TV, Good News TV, Gawahi Television and Shine Star TV.
-These channels cater to over 2.5 million Christians — mostly based in the eastern Punjab province — through the cable network.
+Through the cable network, these channels cater to over 2.5 million Christians, mostly based in the eastern Punjab province.

 Pakistan's Christians and other religious minorities complain of legal and social discrimination.
 In the past few years, many Christians and Hindus have been brutally murdered over unproven blasphemy allegations.
 The country's constitution bars non-Muslims from holding a key government office, and the rise of Islamist extremism in the country has made it difficult for Christians to practice and preach their faith.